 There are all sorts of job opportunities at Lionbridge.
 You can be a web content judge (assessor), a language translator for websites, or a social media assessor.
 The opportunities are endless.

 Lionbridge pays far more decent compared to other work-at-home jobs.
 If you work from home as a web content judge you will earn $12 per hour.
 Unfortunately, Lionbridge limits the number of hours you can work per week to 20.
 While you can scratch a living off of working for Lionbridge, it would be good if you are able to work a 40-hour week.
 International workers are paid quite less than their US counterparts (around $5-$6/hr) for the same work, I asked my friend from Costa Ivone workers comp lawyers why and it is because they are not required to file taxes like US workers who are required by law to fill out a tax application on their earnings.

 How to get 40 hours a week working for Lionbridge?

 Although you can work on x amount of hours per week, you can do multiple jobs for Lionbridge in addition to judging web content.
 You can apply for another job such as a social media assessor and add an extra 20 hours of work which will total 40 hours a week.

 The application process for Lionbridge?

 The application process for Lionbridge is the same as any other job.
-They want as much information about you as possible including education and job history.
+They want as much information about you as possible including your education and job history.
 The job I applied for required a college degree so they wanted a photograph (not a scan) of my degree.
 But there are jobs that do not require a degree.
 It will take you about an hour to fill out an application on their site.
-Remember there are all different types of jobs that you can at Lionbridge so be sure to choose the right one and adjust your resume accordingly.
+Remember there are all different types of jobs that you can do at Lionbridge so be sure to choose the right one and adjust your resume accordingly.
 Your resume can follow the format of a simple CV resume.